Ysurac/openmptcprouter-feeds/omr-quota/docs/dev-guide.md

 permanently masked by a stale baseline.

-The baseline is (re)recorded at daemon launch when `OMR_QUOTA_RESET_BASELINE=1` is passed in the environment: the daemon sums current vnstat usage across `OMR_QUOTA_INTERFACES` and writes it as the new baseline before entering the main loop. `init.d/omr-quota` sets that env var whenever `reset_exceeded=1` is set on the section (in addition to its existing persistent-marker cleanup), so a single `reset_exceeded` trigger un-exceeds *both* scopes immediately, regardless of which one is configured.
+The baseline is (re)recorded at daemon launch when `OMR_QUOTA_RESET_BASELINE=1` is passed in the environment: the daemon sums current usage across `OMR_QUOTA_INTERFACES` — through `_interface_usage`, i.e. the same vnstat-plus-live-delta measure the main loop compares against, or the baseline would be systematically smaller than the readings it is subtracted from — and writes it as the new baseline before entering the main loop. `init.d/omr-quota` sets that env var whenever `reset_exceeded=1` is set on the section (in addition to its existing persistent-marker cleanup), so a single `reset_exceeded` trigger un-exceeds *both* scopes immediately, regardless of which one is configured.